0

 • She has sporadic downtime with God.

-• She does not consistently use discretion, discernment, or wisdom.
+• She lacks discretion, discernment, and wisdom.

 • She is lazy when it comes to physical fitness.